Close Menu

 If you have kidney cancer, then you need to apply for Social Security benefits.
 You can always call our law firm and we will help you.
 We can help you file your application.
 Also, we can help you appeal every SSA denial.
 For example, our attorneys and staff can:

-If you file your application for benefits online at Social Security’s website, then you have 6 months to complete the application.
+If you file your application for benefits online at Social Security’s website, then you have 6 months to complete it.
 Once you submit your application online, the SSA sends you an application summary in the mail.
 You must sign the summary and mail it back.
 If you don’t send it back, then the SSA will not process your application.
 Sign it and send it back to the SSA as soon as you can.

 WIN SSD BENEFITS FOR CHRONIC KIDNEY DISEASE

-Over the last 30 years, we have won thousands of SSD and SSI claims.
+Over the last 30 years, we have won thousands of SSDI and SSI claims.
 Additionally, we have won over $100 million in ongoing and past due SSD benefits.
 It has become more difficult to win Social Security cases.
 Also, the SSA listing is harder to meet.
 That is why you need an attorney who focuses on Social Security law.

 We recommend that you do not go to your hearing without an attorney.
 Why?
 Because a lawyer can prepare you for the judge’s questions.
 Preparation will help you win your case.
 Those who go to their hearing without counsel do not usually win benefits.
-Therefore, you should hire us as you legal experts.
+Therefore, you should hire us as your legal experts.
 Contact us today.
 We can help you win benefits for kidney cancer.

 Facebook Twitter LinkedIn